 (located in Lake Nicaragua) on the day of love.
 There we found out that the only way to get back to the mainland is via ferry.
 We just didn’t expect that this ferry be turned into a love boat.

 When we stepped aboard, we were greeted by a large sign reading “Feliz dia del amor y la amistad”.
 Which translates to “Happy day of love and friendship.”
 So much for avoiding all the mushy love stuff during our trip!

-As we walked onto the ferry, we were greeted by all sorts of Valentine’s Day decor, as well as cakes and balloons.
-There was a festive air about the boat, especially on the second floor where a DJ was spinning music over the sound system.
+As we walked onto the ferry, we were greeted by all sorts of Valentine’s Day decor.
+There were cakes and balloons.
+There was a festive air about the boat.
+This was especially true on the second floor, where a DJ was spinning music over the sound system.
 There was no avoiding Valentine’s Day now!
 Whether we liked it or not, we were deep in it.

-We thought we were safe with the seats we chose – top floor, towards to bow of the boat, on the opposite end from where the DJ was stationed.
+We thought we were safe with the seats we chose.
+They were on the top floor, towards to bow of the boat, on the opposite end from where the DJ was stationed.
 Alas, we were wrong once again.
 About 15 minutes after we started moving, the DJ stopped playing and a man with a microphone appeared right in front of us.
 It was time to play some Valentine’s Day games!
-I looked at my friend, and she and I just laughed.
-Here we were trying to avoid this day and now it’s staring us in the face.
+I looked at my friend.
+She and I just laughed.
+Here we were trying to avoid this day.
+And now it’s staring us in the face.